 Pathological Demand Avoidance for Autism (PDA)

-In her work with children on the spectrum at the University of Nottingham’s Child Development Research Unit, Dr. Newson had to put children with PDA symptoms on a separate category from those with classic autism symptoms.
+In her work with children on the spectrum at the University of Nottingham’s Child Development Research Unit, Dr. Newson placed children with PDA symptoms into a separate category from those with classic autism symptoms.
 Although she mostly worked with non-verbal children on the spectrum, other verbal children were brought in who showed signs of PDA.

 “To begin with I’d describe these children as ‘non-typical autistic’.
 As time went on, however, I began to realize that although they were not typical of autism, they were typical of each other,” Dr. Newson told The Independent.
 “By the time I had eight children who fitted this pattern, I began to think I might have another syndrome.
 I now have 150 PDA children on my database,” she added.

-To date, PDA is not included in the DSM-5 but is widely recognized by developmental practitioners.
+To date, PDA is not included in the DSM-5 but is becoming more recognized by developmental practitioners.
 There is a growing body of research that supports its validity as part of autism’s many qualities.

 Core features of PDA

 Demand avoidance is common among young children, but PDA is an extreme behavior often seen in children with autism.